 5. Memorize the basic flow of an IFR flight

-No two flights are identical, but they all take you as a pilot through a similar flow of events.
-Get a head start by memorizing the basic flow of all IFR flights so you are comfortable and able to anticipate what will happen next.
+No two flights are identical, but they all take you as a pilot through similar events.
+Get a head start by memorizing the basic flow of all IFR flights, so you are comfortable and able to anticipate what will happen next.

 6. Practice delivering approach briefs

 Actors memorize their script and rehearse their lines over and over prior to taking the stage.
 By the time they walk out to perform, they are confident.
 You can apply the same strategy to your approach briefs.

 By spending time practicing the delivery of your approach brief, you take away the potential stress of feeling unsure about the content when you deliver a brief to your instructor.

 7. Review and memorize frequently used approach plates

 Once you know which approaches you will use most, study and memorize those approach plates.
 A strong familiarity with the plate will make it easier to deliver the approach brief and to ace the approach.